pytest-dev/pytest/doc/en/writing_plugins.rst

 If you want to make your plugin externally available, you may define a so-called entry point for your distribution so that ``pytest`` finds your plugin module.
-Entry points are a feature that is provided by `setuptools`_. pytest looks up the ``pytest11`` entrypoint to discover its plugins and you can thus make your plugin available by defining it in your setuptools-invocation:
+Entry points are a feature that is provided by `setuptools`_ and many other packaging tools. pytest looks up the ``pytest11`` entrypoint to discover its plugins and you can thus make your plugin available by defining it in for example your setuptools-invocation:

 .. sourcecode:: python